Best Baby Walker of 2020

-We purchased and tested 10 top baby walkers in their review to determine which options are the best for specific goals and budgets.
+We purchased and tested 10 top baby walkers in this review to determine which options are the best for specific goals and budgets.
 We used each walker with little ones of different ages to assess baby interest, quality, and ease of assembly.

 Some of the plastic options were less impressive.
 The Fisher-Price Zebra is thin plastic that has a significant flex when pushed on and feels like it might break under regular use.
 The V-Tech is also plastic but feels significantly sturdier and well put together than the Zebra.
 In our research, we found reviewers remarking on the poor quality of the cossy Baby Walker and the Melissa & Doug Chomp & Clack Alligator with comments about chipping particle board, flaking paint, and misaligned holes.
-We didn't experience these issues with either product, but it is worth mentioning as multiple reviewers remarked on the same problems for each.
+We didn't experience these issues with either product, but it is worth mentioning as multiple users remarked on the same problems for each.

-Ease of Setup
+Ease of Assembly

 — Wendy Schmitz